ChazBeaver/wiki-notes/README.md

 ## 🧩 Dependencies

-To use the full functionality of `devnotes`, make sure the following tools are installed on your system:
+To use the full functionality of `Wiki-Notes`, make sure the following tools are installed on your system:

 | Tool      | Purpose                         | Install Reference                              |
 |-----------|----------------------------------|------------------------------------------------|